FREQUENTLY ASKED QUESTIONS

 I’m just so nervous--will it hurt?

-The first time is always gonna be the worst, but that’s because of the nervous anticipation of not knowing what to expect.
+The first time is always gonna be the worst, that’s because of the nervous anticipation of not knowing what to expect.
 The more you can try and let yourself relax, the less physically painful and nerve-wracking it will be!
-It’s quick and the pain doesn’t linger, and before you know it you’ll be laughing and surprised it’s already over.
+It’s quick, and the pain doesn’t linger.
+Before you know it, you’ll be laughing and surprised it’s already over.

 What should I avoid doing after waxing?